Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Introduction

-Here we provide an intuitive rationale for these observations: extrapolation.
-If, for example, features $x_1$ and $x_2$ are strongly positively dependent, say, there will be no training examples that examples which pair a large value of $x_1$ with a small value of $x_2$ or {\em vice versa}.
-Thus, the predictions made in the upper-left corner of $x_1-x_2$ space will mostly depend on the extrapolation behavior of the particular learning method employed.
+\item The effect of applying permutation methods to {\em estimated} functions.
+Here, if we treat permutation importance applied to the underlying relationship as the quantity to be estimated, and our application of permutation importance to an estimated random forest as an estimate, we can observe considerable bias due to measuring the random forest at extrapolation. \end{itemize} The first of these is inescapable, and the appropriateness of any particular importance summary will depend on the application at hand; arguments such as those in \citet{Strobl2007} can be seen as focussed on this question.
+In contrast, we believe the second of these is at least as important and follow \citet{Hooker2007} in assigning the effect to extrapolation.
+For example, suppose features $x_1$ and $x_2$ are strongly positively dependent, there will be no training examples which pair a large value of $x_1$ with a small value of $x_2$ or {\em vice versa}.
+Thus, the predictions made in the upper-left corner of $(x_1,x_2)$ space will mostly depend on the extrapolation behavior of the particular learning method employed.
 And as we demonstrate in the following sections, permutation-based methods place significant weight on exactly these predictions.
 As a concrete example: an evaluation of the importance of pregnancy status in a model that also includes gender would result in the evaluation of the response of pregnant men as often as pregnant women.

-For these reasons, we argue that these methods are flawed and can be strongly misleading. \citet{Hooker2007} provided an interpretation of all these measures in the context of the functional ANOVA decomposition \citep{HoeffdingUstat} but only when every feature is statistically independent from all the rest.
-A generalization can be obtained when the features are dependent, but this does not readily translate into a permutation-based diagnostic.
-Similar critiques can be found in \cite{Strobl2007,Strobl2008} and \cite{Tolosi2011}.